Terms and Conditions

 5.4 Breach.
 If a party fails to comply with any material term of this Agreement, the non-breaching party shall notify the other party of such failure, and if the breaching party fails to cure such breach within five (5) business days, the non-breaching party may immediately terminate this Agreement or any Statement of Work.
 Notwithstanding the foregoing, the Company shall not be obligated to provide Client with notice and an opportunity to cure a payment default more than once in any twelve (12) month period, and in the event of multiple payment defaults in any twelve (12) month period, may immediately terminate this Agreement or any Statement of Work.

-5.5.2 Upon early termination of the Agreement or any Statement of Work (i) by Client pursuant to Section 5.2 or (ii) by Company pursuant to Section 5.3, in addition to any further damages at law or in equity and payment for any Sprints relating to Services rendered, Client shall immediately pay to Company a termination fee equal to ten percent (10%) of the fees relating to the remaining, unutilized and unpaid Sprints designated in the applicable Statement of Work to complete the Services (the “Termination Fee”).
-As an example, if the Statement of Work provides for 10 Sprints to complete the Services and the Agreement is terminated in a manner to trigger this Section 5.4.2 after payment for 4 Sprints, the Termination Fee shall equal the Fees associated with 0.6 Sprints (10-4 Sprints = 6 Sprints * 10% = 0.6 Sprints).
+5.5.2 Upon early termination of the Agreement or any Statement of Work (i) by Client pursuant to Section 5.2 or (ii) by Company pursuant to Section 5.3, in addition to any further damages at law or in equity and payment for any work relating to Services rendered, Client shall immediately pay to Company a termination fee equal to ten percent (10%) of the fees relating to the remaining, unutilized and unpaid work designated in the applicable Statement of Work to complete the Services (the “Termination Fee”).
 Client acknowledges that damages to Company for early termination are difficult, if not impossible to ascertain, and that the Termination Fee shall be deemed liquidated damages for such early termination.